 The legal system in India does not permit Indians working and earning abroad to manage their finances and transact through a normal savings account with a local Indian bank.

-To solve this issue and make the lives of Non-Resident Indians living abroad more convenient, you should consider opening a Non-Resident Ordinary bank account.
+To solve this issue and make the lives of Non-Resident Indians living abroad more convenient, opening a Non-Resident Ordinary bank account can be the ideal solution for you.

 A Non-Resident Ordinary account is a bank account opened in India under a Non-Resident Indian to allow them to manage their finances and income earned abroad and earned in India.